**This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Most people often forget bathroom gear, yet it’s the most important part of your dorm room and your college life.
 So, if you care about your hygiene, get the following items:

-Get a shower caddy in a color of your choice and make sure it can hold your toiletries; soaps, shampoo, body wash, shaving cream, shaving razor, shower cloth, bar soap, and anything else you might need to get ready for the day/bed.
+Get a shower caddy in a color of your choice and make sure it can hold your toiletries; soaps, shampoo, body wash, shaving cream, shaving razor, shower cloth, body wash, and anything else you might need to get ready for the day/bed.

 Whether you will be using a bathroom alone, with your roommate, or with 12 other guys, you must get shower shoes or shower flip flops.
 You don’t want to share.